Dakthehack/Dakthehack/README.md

 - Big fan of the outdoors — motorcycles 🏍️, biking 🚴‍♂️, hiking 🥾, fishing 🎣
 - Dogs 🐶 > Cats 🐱
 - Enjoy gaming 🎮 and reading fantasy 📚
-- Love watching TV shows with my wife ❤️📺
+- Love watching TV shows with the wife ❤️📺

 If you're working on something in the Web3 security space — or just want to connect — feel free to reach out.